diezcami/diezcami.github.io/_posts/2015-06-08-coding-bat-exercises-in-go-warmup-2.markdown

 title: "CodingBat Exercises in Go: Warmup-2"
 date: 2015-06-08 02:02:32 +0800
 ---
+Warmup-2 covers arrays, slices and control flow.
+Like the problems in Warmup-1, the problems didn't call for any syntax features exclusive to Go; however, I still managed to learn several practices involving loops with blank variables and the `:=` operator.

 The problems below have been taken from [CodingBat's Python Exercises](http://codingbat.com/python), while all solutions were written by me.
 I've used `go fmt` and conducted tests for my codes, but please don't hold it against me if I've missed a few edge cases somewhere.
 All solutions are licensed under MIT.

 ### string_times ###